vivCoding/sample-text/README.md

 # SAMPLE Text
 Social Account Media Platform for Liking and Engaging with Text

-the better alternative to 4chan
+The better alternative to 4chan

+Created by students in Purdue CS 307